cran-task-views/MissingData/MissingData.md

     `r pkg("imputeLCMD")` and `r pkg("aLFQ")` use imputation for protein quantification from LC-MS/MS data.
 The first three use multiple imputation and `r pkg("imp4p")`, `r pkg("wrProteo")`, and `r pkg("imputeLCMD")` can work under an MNAR mechanism.
+Other packages implementing imputations for MS proteomics data are available on bioconductor, including `r bioc("msImpute")` (MAR and MNAR mechanisms) and `r bioc("ProteoMM")`.
+    `r bioc("proteDA")` performs differential analysis on the same type of data but implementing a probabilistic dropout model to handle missingness.\
-Imputation for quantified metabolomics data is implemented in `r pkg("lilikoi")` with a k-NN approach.\
+    Imputation for quantified metabolomics data is implemented in `r pkg("lilikoi")` with a k-NN approach and in `r bioc("MAI")` with a two step approach where the first step aims at identifying the missingness mechanism.\
     Imputation of data under detection limit for NIR spectra is provided in `r pkg("NIRStat")` for standard analyses of NIR time series.
 -   *Epidemiology*: `r pkg("bayesCT")` implements various methods for simulation